jmochel/endeavour/README.md

 ## Library Intentions

-Intention is to identify success or failure of an operation is a compact, and hopefully typesafe, representation that allows
+Intention is to identify value or failure of an operation is a compact, and hopefully typesafe, representation that allows

 * Create exceptions with some strong domain level typing when useful
     *  Wrap and invoke functions that might blow up and catch their errors
 * Easy access to the values returned including complex results
 * Creating successes or failures from methods that throw exceptions
-* Handle both success and failure whenever we want
+* Handle both value and failure whenever we want
-* Transform a failure in the called operation to a success in our current operations
+* Transform a failure in the called operation to a value in our current operations
-* Be able to map from one success type to another across data boundaries, ie from domain to presentation
+* Be able to map from one value type to another across data boundaries, ie from domain to presentation
-    * Transform a success in the called operation to a failure in our current operations
+    * Transform a value in the called operation to a failure in our current operations
 * Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
 * Play well with code that uses java Exceptions as part of their flow control.
 * Ideally, we’d be able to chain or combine a bunch of these operations together, and only handle the error state at the end of the computation

-A failure in any result that is not a success in the context of the method.
+A failure in any result that is not a value in the context of the method.

 .
 If your not sure if something should be an exception or a failure you could ask yourself “Would the user understand what to do with this failure message?”
 Typically a user doesn’t know what to do with exception messages, they are intended for a technical person to do a more in depth troubleshooting of